About Me

 My role

-Today, I offer trauma-informed coaching and guidance for sensitive people who want to create meaningful work and share their voice with the world.
+Today, I offer coaching and guidance for sensitive creators who want to create videos and share their voice on YouTube.

 And you don’t have to navigate that path by yourself.